silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Web_Content_Best_Practices.md

 ![Headings](/_images/headings.png)

-If your content uses lists, select either bullets (unordered list) or numbers (ordered list) - don't use dashes or asterisks to mark up lists.
+If your content uses lists, select either bullets (unordered list) or numbers (ordered list)—don't use dashes or asterisks to mark up lists.

 #### Links